ogcincubator/topo-feature/README.md

 # Features with topology

-This repository defines an extension to GeoJSON or FG-JSON definining topological relationships between features based on identifiers.
+This repository defines an extension to GeoJSON or FG-JSON defining topological relationships between features based on identifiers.

 The set of components are listed [here](https://ogcincubator.github.io/topo-feature/)

 The implementation provides a JSON schema and a corresponding JSON-LD context that can turn topology references into object properties.

-Topological consistency functions can be described using SHACL rules - for example that a Polygon geometry must reference LineStrings, and Linestrings must reference Point objects.
+Topological consistency functions can be described using SHACL rules - for example that a Polygon geometry must reference LineStrings, and LineStrings must reference Point objects.

 This is extensible (unlike topoJSON) and can span features across any collection schemas used to group them.